Available Software for Department Students and Faculty

 - and a variety of other software

-NOTE: You are limited in the number of times a piece of software can be downloaded.
+NOTE: You are limited to one download of a piece of software.
 Be sure to install any downloaded programs onto the home computer or laptop that you will be using.
 The creation of an .ISO disk is recommended but not required.

 myITlab by Pearson is a platform software that coincides with some of the Department of Business Administration course textbooks.
 It allows for online assessments and training related to Microsoft Office applications.
 For example myITlab is used in BUS 205 – Information Management in conjunction with the textbook Exploring Microsoft Office 2010.
 Below are some links that will help you register and enroll in your course on myITlab.